glowkeeper/P3D/docs/unityOverview.md

 4. Try adding a cube that the sphere will hit to deflect its movement.
 Note you can change the dimension of the cube to make it easier to hit.

-You should have something like this (I've coloured the objects to make them easier to see).
+You should have something like this (the objects have been coloured to make them easier to see).

 ![Apply Material](./images/unityOverviewimage10.png)